2sic/app-popup/readme.md

 | Bootstrap 4         | ✅    |
 | Bootstrap 5         | ✔️    | Works well, but not optimized

-A standard popup message app to use with 2sxc.

 ## Customize the App

 The Popup app does not have any app settings but two app resources(labels) you can customize.